All classes taught by experienced physiotherapists.

 How many are in a class?

-There are never more than eight in a post-natal or pregnancy Pilates based class.
+There are never more than three in a post-natal or pregnancy Pilates based class.

 When is it safe to start the exercises when pregnant?